wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 ##Build the index

 Faceting is enabled on a field-by-field basis in the index, via this index attribute: `"Facetable": true`.
 All field types that could possibly be used in faceted navigation are `Facetable` by default.
-Such field types include `Edm.String`, `Edm.DateTimeOffset`, and all the numeric field types (essentially, all field types are facetable except `Edm.GeographyPoint`, which can’t be used in faceted navigation).
+Such field types include `Edm.String`, `Edm.DateTimeOffset`, and all the numeric field types (essentially, all field types are facetable except `Edm.GeographyPoint`, which <!-- deleted by customization can't --><!-- keep by customization: begin --> can’t <!-- keep by customization: end --> be used in faceted navigation).

 When building an index, a best practice for faceted navigation is to explicitly turn faceting off for fields that should never be used as a facet.
 In particular, string fields for singleton values, such as an ID or product name, should be set to `"Facetable": false` to prevent their accidental (and ineffective) use in a faceted navigation.